 Served as a Deputy Assistant Secretary of Defense at the Pentagon, and later advised on cyber policy.
 Led mobile product management for Google.
 Former US Air Force Reserve officer.
 Co-founded Quova (acquired by Neustar NYSE:NSR).

 Led product management for click fraud at Google, protecting $23B/year in pay-per-click revenue.
 Helped launch Gmail.
 Created the first real-time collaborative graphic design application in 1991.
 Co-author of CGI Programming Unleashed.

-Marc Hansen VP Engineering & Services
+Marc Hansen VP of Product

 Protected the world’s largest private network as CISO for Walmart.
 Led technology development as CTO for Oakley Networks.

-Dr. Ariya Hidayat VP Engineering
+Dr. Ariya Hidayat VP of Engineering

 Dr. Xinran Wang Chief Security Scientist